dtpublic/malhar-angular-dashboard/README.md

  - Widgets drag and drop (with jQuery UI Sortable)

- - Fluid layout (widgets can have percentage width)
+ - Fluid layout (widgets can have percentage-based width, or have width set in any other unit)

  - Any directive can be a widget (e.g. AngularUI directives)